dkhor2003/3D_Modeler/README.md

 - Hit `A` key to switch between perspective :left_right_arrow: orthographics perspectives.
 - Hit `ESC` key to quit the program.

-## Current Limitations of the Program
+## :warning: Current Limitations of the Program
-- The placement of the utility buttons are not the most optimal.
+- Utility buttons do not look aesthetic and the placement of the utility buttons are not the most optimal.
 - Resizing the original window makes control point selection inaccurate.
-- Saved models' obj files do not contain information about its color and loaded models do not contain the texture they are saved from.
+- Saved models' `obj` files do not contain information about its color and loaded models do not contain the texture they are saved from.